My shopping cart

 When a cow is fed primarily corn, rather than grass, they have a lot more fat deposited in their tissue.
 This means that a bully stick from a grain fed steer will be a lot more greasy than a bully stick from a grass fed bull.
 Steer sticks are about 11% fat, whereas a bully stick from grass fed cattle is 0.5% fat - so there’s a significant difference!
 Bully sticks from steer will also be a lot skinnier, “wrinkly”, and with a crunchy texture, compared to a bully stick from an intact bull, which will be much thicker and overall much more appealing to consumers (see Figure 1A).

-Why don’t we sell bully sticks made from grass finished USA cattle?
+Why don’t we sell as many bully sticks made from grass fed USA cattle?

-Grass finished beef makes up a very small percentage of all of the beef produced in the USA.
-There are suppliers who are producing USA sourced grass fed bully sticks, but because of the limited supply, the price point is much higher, almost double that of bully sticks sourced from that reason.
-Since most end-consumers aren’t willing to pay $15+ for a single 12” bully stick, we’ve made the decision to not carry bully sticks sourced from USA grass finished cattle.
+Grass fed beef makes up a very small percentage of all of the beef produced in the USA.
+There are suppliers who are producing USA sourced grass fed bully sticks, but because of the limited supply, the price point is much higher, almost double that of bully sticks sourced from South America.
+Because of this significant difference in price, the majority of our customers prefer to purchase South American bully sticks, rather than ones made in the USA.